aosabook/500lines/contingent/contingent.markdown

 it sometimes does too little,
 leaving you with inconsistent output that could be noticed by users.

-To see one of Sphinx’s simplest failure modes, first add a cross reference to the top of your API documentation:
+To see one of its simplest failures, first add a cross reference to the top of your API documentation:

 ```